Zeusomos/bonds/Rainfall/level9/walkthrough.md

 # Exploitation

 Explotation is done because of dereferencing and how data (strings and numbers lie in the class).
-We can overwrite values and insert shellco
+We can overwrite values and insert shellcode with the help of `memcpy` in setAnnotation method.
+Why do we need shellcode?
+Inside this level we do not see any cal